open-source-uc/ramos-uc/docs/SCHEDULER.md

 ## How to use
 Read library documentation for learning on how to allow an specific task/function to be scheduled.

-For scheduled tasks to excecute, you need to run this management command:
+For scheduled tasks to execute, you need to run this management command:
 ```
 python manage.py process_tasks
 ```